pradyparanjpe/pspman/README.md

   ```
   - This leaves back the binary `${HOME}/bin/gitman` remove it
   ```
-  rm bin/gitman
+  rm ${HOME}/bin/gitman
   ```
-  - If not needed anymore, remove the exported PATH addendum using a text editor
+  - If not needed anymore, remove the previously exported PATH addendum in `${HOME}/.bashrc` using a text editor

 # Update
    (Use me to update myself)
-  - Run a regular update
+  - Run a regular update on the folder in which pspman is cloned
   ```
-  gitman
+  gitman -c ${HOME}/programs
   ```

 # Usage